UltraTimon/timonbestebreur.nl/articles/inspired.md

 **Jesse Mecham** showed me that I need a budget in his book [You Need a Budget](https://www.youneedabudget.com/ynab-the-book/).
 A budget gives me the overview of where my money is, what it's doing and it helps me to break down bigger payments in smaller monthly ones by saving for it for multiple months.

 **Ashlee Vance** showed me that Elon Musk is a visionary with plans that are so big that sometimes he puts his plans above the people he works with, which sometimes resulted in him treating the people around him in an unfriendly way in her biography of [Elon Musk](https://www.indiebound.org/book/9780062463272).

+**Greg McKeown** taught me that we get the most result if our work if we focus it towards one direction, instead of trying to advance multiple small projects at once in his book [Essentialism](https://gregmckeown.com/book/).